ludaavics/memento-photos/content/english/post/why-bother.md

 ---
-title: "Why Bother?"
+title: Why Bother?
-date: 2021-09-04T22:18:24-04:00
+date: 2021-09-04T22:18:24.000-04:00
-image: "images/post/why-bother.jpg"
+image: images/post/why-bother.jpg
-summary: "We can never seem to find the time to sort and organize our pictures.
-  Yet, turning our pictures into something meaningful is incredibly important."
+summary: We can never seem to find the time to sort and organize our pictures.
+Yet, turning our pictures into something meaningful is incredibly important.
-categories: ["preparation", "featured"]
+categories:
+- preparation
+- featured
-type: "featured"
+type: featured
 weight: 1
-draft: false

 ---
 I have a grand total of 12 pictures of me as a baby.
 47 if you include all the pictures, ages 0 through 9.
 Your family may have been a bit better at taking pictures, or preserving them, but it is likely that your parents or grandparents never had to